Weight gain and quitting smoking

 Weight gain and motivation

 Why do you gain weight when you stop smoking?

 There are a number of reasons people gain weight when they quit smoking.

-Nicotine affects your body’s ability to burn calories by increasing your metabolism.
-In fact, nicotine increases the number of calories you burn at rest - from 7 per cent to 15 per cent.
-Without nicotine, the body burns less calories, and the unwanted kilos can pile on.
+Nicotine affects your body’s ability to burn calories by unnaturally increasing your metabolism.
+In fact, nicotine increases the number of calories you burn at rest - from 7% to 15%.
+Without nicotine, the body returns to a regular metabolism and burns fewer calories.

 Increased appetite after quitting smoking

 Nicotine also has another effect that impacts your weight - it is an appetite suppressant.
 Smoking can simply make you feel less hungry.
 By breaking the cigarette habit, the body starts sending stronger hunger signals, and the hungrier you feel, the more likely you are to eat.
 Plain and simple. 😊

 The psychology that goes along with smoking is also important to consider.
 The habit of holding a cigarette in your hand and inhaling can be as hard to break as the physical urge for nicotine.
 That's why it is common that people keep their hands and mouths busy by eating in place of smoking.